 Investing activities section of statement of cash flows

-- purchase and sale of productive long-term assets,
+- Purchase and sale of productive long-term assets.

-- purchase and sale of investments,
+- Purchase and sale of investments.

-- making and collecting loans, and
+- Making and collecting loans.

-- purchase and sale of intangible assets.
+- Purchase and sale of intangible assets.

 Contents: